dpetzold/terraform-django-ecs/README.rst

 If you are just beginning with your container strategy I recommend (April 2018) using EKS over ECS.
 ```

-Deploy a dockerized Django Application to AWS in a VPC using terraform, EC2 Container
+Deploy a dockerized Django Application to AWS in a VPC using Terraform, EC2 Container
 Registry and EC2 Container Service.

 Includes: